Code-Institute-Submissions/Chilli-Growers/README.md

 Majority of content was written by me.

-Chilli descriptions adapted from [Pepper Scale](https://www.pepperscale.com/)
+Chilli descriptions adapted from [Pepper Scale](https://www.pepperscale.com/).

 ## Media

 - Images within the guide were taken by me.
-- Some photos were obtained from google images filtering by free license.
+- Some photos were obtained from google images, filtered by usage rights.

 ## Acknowledgements

 - My wife for suggestions on what content to add and help in color co-ordination.
 - My parents and brothers for help testing the site and suggestions to grammar and spelling.
-- My mentor for suggesting making a single page site instead of multiple pages.
+- My mentor for advice throughout the project.